 What You Can Do to Help Your Horse

-When you first notice that your horse is quidding, make an appointment with a dental professional who provides equestrian services.
-If there is a bit of wait to see the equestrian dentist, you can provide softer foods to your horse in the meantime.
+When you first notice that your horse is quidding, make an appointment with a veterinarian who provides equestrian services.
+If there is a bit of wait to see them, you can provide softer foods to your horse in the meantime.
 You may want to offer some softer selections to make it a bit easier for your horse to chew its food.
-The animal may still have trouble with quidding until it receives a dental examination and treatment for the underlying issues.

 Protect Your Horse's Health